sachinparyani/SimpleLogAndQuery/README.md

 ![Local Image](server-architecture.png)

 The architecture diagram above provides an overview of the server's components and their interactions.
+Here 'r' represents read and 'w' represents writes.

 ## Tools Used